We Got Love (Real Thing): Reception

 It received positive reviews from the mainstream music press.
 Music Week described the song (and their debut on the RCA label) as "another veteran (and home-grown) dancefloor mak[ing] a welcome reappearance in the shape of Real Thing with We Got Love... produced in Philadelphia by the ubiquitous Nick Martinelli,... [it] could well be a step back towards their old consistency for the scouse soulsters."
 On his weekly disco page for Record Mirror, James Hamilton wrote the following: "[the] Latest to benefit from a visit to Nick Martinelli in Philadelphia, the guys sound quite soulful... hoarsely harmonizing in unison to a nagging 103bpm beat (the tempo makes it) with nice scat break".
-It was already play listed on at least 10 of the UK's most prominent radio stations by late October, as well as being played on Italian radio.
+It was already play listed on at least 10 of the UK's most prominent radio stations by late October and was made record of the week by two U.K. radio stations as well as being played on Italian radio.

 Charts

 The song entered the top 200 of the UK Singles Chart as compiled by Gallup on 13 October 1984 and spent six weeks on the chart peaking at number 118.
-The song also was a dance floor hit, with a three week stretch on the Record Mirror Disco Chart where it peaked at number 58, and debuted in the top 50 of the Music Week "Top Disco & Dance Songs" chart for the week including November 4, 1984, receiving playlisting by 15 radio stations.
+The song also was a hit on the dance floor, with a three week stretch on the Record Mirror Disco Chart where it peaked at number 58, and debuted in the top 50 of the Music Week "Top Disco & Dance Songs" chart for the week including November 4, 1984, receiving playlisting by 15 radio stations.
 The song also charted at number 34 on the DJ Nightclub chart.